-- (i) Notify the farmer of the non-compliance; - (ii) Provide a timeframe to rectify the non-compliance; - (iii) If the non-compliance is not rectified - a.
-Obtain confirmation that the non-compliance is rectified by either re-visiting the farm or receiving photographs, etc.; - b.
+- a.
+The farmer; and - b.
+Environment Canterbury (e.g. using 24-hour Pollution Hotline (03) 366 4663 or 0800 76 55 880) of any observed gross pollution. - (ii) Provide a timeframe to rectify the non-compliance to ascertain whether there is commitment to improve performance and therefore increase LOC; - (iii) If the non-compliance is rectified - a.
+Obtain confirmation that the non-compliance is rectified by either re-visiting the farm or receiving photographs, etc. within the timeframes described in (ii) above; - b.
 Report the non-compliance in the Audit Report as a reason against saying it has been addressed/corrected and in the comments section saying it has been addressed/corrected - (iv) If the non-compliance is not rectified or will require a longer timeframe to rectify: - a.
 The Certified FEP Auditor shall have either a Low or Medium LOC that the targets and objectives have been met; - b.
 Report the non-compliance in the Audit Report as a reason against the assessment and in the comments section; - c.
-Report the non-compliances:

-- In line with the EMS of the Irrigation Scheme or Principal Water Supplier holding a resource consent with a NLL or HWRRP Collective the farms belong to; or - For dairy farms, to their Milk Supplier or Dairy Industry Body. - (v) Conclude the audit and finalise the audit grade.
+Report the non-compliances: - In line with the EMS of the Irrigation Scheme or Principal Water Supplier holding a resource consent with an NLL or HWRRP Collective the farms belong to; or - For dairy farms, to their Milk Supplier or Dairy Industry Body. - (v) Conclude the audit and finalise the audit grade. - For farms that are part of Irrigation Scheme, Principal Water Supplier and HWRRP Collective, - (i) Notify the non-compliance to: - a.
+The farmer; and - b.
+The Manager of the Irrigation Scheme, Principal Water Supplier and HWRRP Collective, where applicable, and agree with them (ii) to (v) above.
+The Manager, at the earliest opportunity will then notify Environment Canterbury of the incident and course of action.